saramorgan/GettingStartedWithLightning/README.md

 | Change                   | Description
 | -------------------------| --------------------
-| Order Race Results       | Order results displayed in ListRaces component by date and/or whether they have attended
+| Order Race Results       | Order results displayed in ListRaces component by date in descending order
 | Check for permissions    | Check for CRUD/FLS permissions; Check out the following URL for more info: http://sforce.co/1S8cXma
 | Organize Results w/ tabs | Use SLDS tabs to organize the race results within tabs for attended/Did not attend and upcoming races.
 Also you will need to create an event which moves races to different tabs as the races are entered or marked as attended.